dekuNukem/duckyPad/getting_started.md

 #### Dim Unused Keys

-If you want the backlight off for unused keys, add the following line in `config.txt`:
+By default unused keys are dimmed.
+If you want everything to light up, add the following line in `config.txt`:

 ```
-DIM_UNUSED_KEYS 1
+DIM_UNUSED_KEYS 0
 ```

 #### Individual Key Colors